August 24, 2018 by Melanie L.

-It’s our birthday month, August, again; the fifth since you’ve been gone.
+It’s our birthday month, August, again.
 I used to send you a birthday card every year with a standard, “Happy Birthday!
 Best wishes for the year ahead!”
 But, even if you were here to receive it, the sentiments were superficial.
 I’ll blame social convention which proscribes mushy protestations of love in favor of breezy salutations.
 In your absence, though, I’ve gained the courage to buck convention and tell you what my birthday wishes are and just how much I love you.

 We met so long ago I have no memory of the occasion, but I know it had to be around March, 1980, at age 2 1/2, when our families moved onto the same street across from each other.
 Maybe, we met when our mothers made polite apologies after we collided our big wheels.
 While I may not know the exact circumstances of our first meeting, I am certain of the ordinariness of the occasion, which stands in stark contradiction to the extraordinariness of you, the person you were to become, and the friendship I would develop with you.

 When I think back to that first encounter, I imagine our mothers’ delighted surprise in learning we each were born the same month and year and would eventually be classmates together.
-As the years went by, though, it became evident our similiarities may have been eclipsed by our numerous differences.
+As the years went by, though, it became evident that our differences eclipsed our limited similarities.

 Despite all the differences, or more accurately because of them, I love you.
 You pushed me to try new things.
 You put your heart into every activity you tried even if that meant looking silly or falling on your ass.
 Consequently, you excelled at everything.

 You nailed the salchow and sit spin while I lumbered on a hockey stop.
 You mastered an iron cross headstand while I retreated to child’s pose.
-You were so fearless, in fact, that you accidentally skiied the black diamond slope (though you walked away with both arms in casts).
+You were so fearless, in fact, that you skiied the black diamond slope with minimal experience.
+(Nevermind the fact that you hobbled away with both arms in casts).
 Later in college, you even gave rugby a whirl.
 You gave your all to everything you attempted.

 You taught me how to persevere.
 And I love you for it.